 Over 93% of residents speak the English language regularly, and small percentages of individuals speak Chinese, Polish, Arabic, French, Spanish, or other languages.

-In terms of religions among the population, approximately 54% are affilated with a Christian faith, 34% claim no religion, 1.6% report as Muslim, Buddhism and Hinduism come in with under .6% respectively along with other religions.
+In terms of religions among the population, approximately 54% are affiliated with the Christian faith, 34% claim no religion, 1.6% report as Muslim, Buddhism, and Hinduism come in with under .6% respectively along with other religions.

-Prior to the 16th century, Exeter was ruled by the Romans.
+Before the 16th century, the Romans ruled Exeter.
 The city was designated as a county corporate in 1537 and just 12 years later endured a siege by the Prayer Book rebels.
 In the latter half of the 1500s, the city became known for contributing ships that were used to defeat the Spanish Armada.